Welcome to The Willis Tree website!

-From these villages and towns it has spread across the globe – so that today there are descendants living in Australia, Canada, New Zealand and the USA.
+From these villages and towns the family has spread across the globe – so that today there are descendants living in Australia, Canada, New Zealand and the USA.

 View my DAD’s ancestral line - which includes the Alefounder, Benefield, Greenland, Kingsnorth, Mayne, Nicholls, Pyne, Suters and Willis surnames.